 Finally, a livestock trader speaks up about a time when he allowed good fortune to slip through his hands.
 It seems that he had an opportunity to purchase a flock late one night, when the owner of the flock was anxious to complete the sale and return to his home.
 By delaying the purchase until morning, more buyers were on the scene who were willing to pay a much higher price than was originally offered, and so the good fortune slipped by.
 By procrastinating his decision, the buyer lost out on a fine profit.

 At this, another fellow, a trader, pointed out that he had been subjected to his own procrastination early in his career.
 By finally recognizing it and working against the urge to delay, he was able to cause much good fortune to come his way.
-By taking action, even in some small way, toward making a decision, the trader accounted that his fortunes had changed to the better.
+By taking action, even in small ways, toward making a decision, the trader accounted that his fortunes had changed to the better.

-Lesson: A man of action is favored by the goddess of good luck.
+Lesson: A person of action is favored by the goddess of good luck.
 Procrastination upon decision-making only leads to regrets.
 Make decisions with all the good information that you have – either for or against an action – and carry out the decision.
 Indecisiveness does not bring good fortune.